DreamSpoon/AMH2B/README.md

 2) Objects attached to MHX rig with 'Armature' modifier (e.g. clothes, skin, hair, eyebrows)
 3) MHX rig (select the MHX rig last)

-Press button AMH2B -> Lucky
+Press button AMH2B -> Armature -> Retarget Multi - Lucky

 Result: This will Re-Pose the MHX rig, apply location/rotation and Apply Scale to the animated rig, and finish with Bone Woven joining the two rigs.